aidan-faustina/MuonReconstructions/README.md

    * to only process a certain subset of the events add --range start end
    * to plot a certain subset of reconstructions together on one figure use -j start end

-NOTE: both programs currently only reconstruct the BEST fit for any given event, meaning that even if an event has more than one muon,only ONE track is reconstructed.
-I am currently testing ways to reconstruct all paths in an event without sacrificing quality.

 Please let me know if you find any issues or have any questions!
+You can reach me by email at aidanf@mit.edu